Human Flowers of Flesh [In-Person Only]

 NWFF is adapting to evolving recommendations to protect the public from COVID-19.
 Read more about their policies regarding cleaning, masks, and capacity limitations here.

-** Director Helena Wittmann in attendance on April 29 at 7:30pm! **
+** Director Helena Wittmann in attendance for April 29 7:30pm show! **

 (Helena Wittmann, France & Germany, 2022, 106 min, in English, French, Portuguese & Serbo-Croatian with English subtitles)